WSMorrison/Hard_Parkers/README.md

 2. Event details, including the title, date, location, and when registration ends.
 3. Event description.
 4. Button that opens a google.maps page in a new tab so the visitor can see the location on a full map.
 5. Registration button.
-Currently reflecting that the Organizer is not registered for this event, and allowing the Organizer to registrater.
+Currently reflecting that the Organizer is not registered for this event, and allowing the Organizer to register.

 Examples of the registration button when visitor is already registered and registration is open, left, and when visitor is not registered and registration is closed, right.